FranDiGio/dev-brain/6- Practices/Zero Trust.md

     Relies heavily on strong IAM policies, MFA, and least-privilege enforcement.

 ---
+### `Challenges`

+- **Implementation Complexity:**
+    Integrating continuous verification across legacy systems and multiple environments can be resource-intensive.

+- **User Experience Friction:**
+    Frequent authentication or device checks may frustrate end-users if poorly configured.

+- **Visibility and Monitoring Gaps:**
+    Achieving full context awareness requires complete, accurate telemetry from all devices and networks.

+- **Cultural and Process Resistance:**
+    Teams accustomed to perimeter-based security often struggle to adapt to Zero Trust’s constant verification mindset.

+---
 ### `Connected Notes`

 - [[Identity and Access Management (IAM)]]